 Here is a proper recipe for chilli con carne: ‘proper’ not necessarily because it’s authentic but because it takes time, uses good quality ingredients and avoids the convenient shortcuts (tinned beans, minced meat) that make chilli such a popular meal with students.
 You need to plan ahead, soaking the beans overnight and setting aside enough time to chop the meat by hand.
-My recipe for both the chilli and the avocado salsa – a contrasting cold garnish added at the end – are based on Delia Smith’s version in her Winter Collection (1995).
+My recipe for both the chilli and the avocado salsa – a contrasting cold garnish added at the end – is based on Delia Smith’s version in her Winter Collection (1995).

 500g braising steak, cut into very small pieces